dmitryb-dev/eventsystem/README.md

 #### Ordering ####

-You can guruntee, that some events won't be available before other event has handled:
+You can guruntee, that some events won't be available, before other event has been handled:

 	OrderedEvent(EventA, 2, defaultGroup) {}
 	OrderedDataStream(EventB, int, 3, defaultGroup) {}

-You pass group as third argument.
-Let say we have two events, firstly we have received EventB and after that EventA.
+You pass the group name as third argument.
+Let say we have two events, firstly we have received EventB and after EventA.
 So `handlerEvent(EventA)` will do nothing until `handleEvent(EventB)` is called.
 You can specify you own group with next definition: `Group keaboardGroup;`.
-So events withing defaultGroup will be ordered and events keaboardGroup will be ordered inside of groups and events that belongs to different groups is not ordered.
+So events within the defaultGroup will be ordered and events keaboardGroup will be ordered within groups and events that belongs to different groups is not ordered.

 ### Put data in channel ###

-You can put data with next construction:
+You can put data in channel with next construction:

-	publishData(DataCome, double* data)
+	publishData(DataHasCome, double* data)
 	{
 		*data = ...
 	}

-All data inside of brackets is thead safe, so it's not recomended to do something with data pointer outside of block.
+All data inside of the brackets is thead safe, so it's not recomended to do something with data pointer outside of the block.
 If you have just one expression curly brackets can be omitted:

-	publishData(DataCome, double* data) *data = ...
+	publishData(DataHasCome, double* data) *data = ...

 Pay attantion to that it works only for DataStream and OrderedDataStream.
 If you want to fire event, you have to use `publishEvent(EventName)` construction.

 #### Missing free space situation handling ####

-If channel doesn't have enough space for new message code within blocks won't be executed.
+If channel doesn't have enough space for new message, code within blocks won't be executed.
 If you want to handle this situation you can just write `else` section:

 	publishData(DataArrived, int* value) { }
 	else